cbaconnier/laravel-http-pool-callback/readme.md

 By doing so, you can still benefit from the `Http` methods and testing helpers.

 When you call `getResponses`, it will returns the default Guzzle `Response` objects.
-When you call `getResolved`, it will apply the `callback` to the responses and returns the results.
+When you call `getResolved`, it will apply the `callbacks` to the responses and returns the results.

 ```php
 use Cbaconnier\HttpPool\Facades\HttpPool;